cascade77/HOL-SML/README.md

 - `sml/` — Code written while learning Standard ML
 - `hol/` — Code and examples written inside the HOL theorem prover
 - `notes/` — My notes to understand the ideas more clearly

-- I’m still new to formal methods, but I believe sharing learning journeys helps others and maybe others learning HOL or SML will benefit from this too.